2025 was a record year for farm income, though not for all

 One of the demands in the ongoing farmer protests is for fair prices and a fair income.
 But how many farmers are there and what do individual farmers earn?
 In my previous post, I examined income trends at an aggregate level, both for the EU and for France as a Member State case study.
 In this post, I want to dig more behind the aggregate numbers to look at how incomes are distributed within the farming sector.

 There are 9 million farms (holdings) in the EU.
-This figure comes from the latest Agricultural Census taken in 2020 (with figures in the inter-census years derived from the Farm Structure Surveys usually taken every three years or so).… Read the rest
+This figure comes from the latest Agricultural Census taken in 2020 (with figures in the inter-census years derived from the Farm Structure Surveys usually taken every three years or so).
+The requirements for a holding to be included in the Agricultural Census that year were set out in Regulation (EU) 2018/1091.
+Previously, there had been a specific requirement to cover all agricultural holdings above 1 ha in size.… Read the rest

 Rising Agricultural Incomes in Europe